How to Sleep Better with Anxiety

 3. Take a relaxing bath a few hours before bedtime, or just warm your feet!

 Studies have shown that it’s helpful to warm the body (or just your feet) before bedtime, or a few hours before.
 Not only does the change in body temperature induce sleep, but a warm bath also helps promote general relaxation and reduced anxiety.

 4. Get a massage or practice self-massage to promote relaxation

 Massage has so many benefits in general, but a gentle massage a few hours before bedtime can actually improve sleep quality, too.
 At least one study using patients who recently had surgery shows that because massage can reduce pain, then it can also improve sleep.

 This brings up a good point that it’s important to address any ongoing pain issues if you’re suffering from insomnia.
-I like to use this handheld self-massager to get out the knots in my neck before bedtime.
+You can also use a handheld self-massager to use on your neck and shoulders.

 5. Try supplements

-If you already have CBD oil, you can also try my Homemade CBD Sleep Gummies recipe using tart cherry juice, which also helps naturally increase the body’s production of melatonin.
+You can also try my Homemade Sleep Gummies recipe using tart cherry juice, which also helps naturally increase the body’s production of melatonin.
 You might also like my article on the best supplements for anxiety.

 6. Eat one serving of starch with dinner and don’t go to bed hungry